 Potassium is an essential micro-mineral in the body.
 The potassium ions present in blood control nerve function and heart rate.
 98 percent of the potassium in the body is found inside the cells.

-Appropriate potassium intake (100 milligrams per day) is required for healthy functioning of the body systems.
-Potassium rich diet decreases the risk of stroke, lowers blood pressure, reduces risk of kidney stones.
-Potassium is usually found in many fruits like bananas, grapes, papayas, avocadoes, whole, unprocessed foods, such as fresh leafy greens, tomatoes, potatoes and beans.
+Appropriate potassium intake (100 milligrams per day) is required for the healthy functioning of the body systems.
+A potassium-rich diet decreases the risk of stroke, lowers blood pressure, reduces the risk of kidney stones.
+Potassium is usually found in many fruits like bananas, grapes, papayas, avocadoes, whole, unprocessed foods, such as fresh leafy greens, tomatoes, potatoes, and beans.

 Potassium plays an important role in the following body functions

-- Maintenance of salt and water balance in the body: The body is made 60% water.
+- Maintenance of salt and water balance in the body: The body is made of 60% water.
 40% of the water is present inside cells - intracellular fluid (ICF).
-The rest of the water is present outside the cells in extracellular space and between cells.
+The rest of the water is present outside the cells in the extracellular space and between cells.
 This fluid is also called extracellular fluid (ECF).
 The balance between the fluid inside and outside the cells is necessary to maintain the cell shape.
 This is regulated by potassium and sodium.
-Potassium is the main electrolyte in the cells, sodium is the main electrolyte in the extra-cellular space.
-Imbalance in the electrolyte levels causes the cells to shrink or swell and burst.
+Potassium is the main electrolyte in the cells, sodium is the main electrolyte in the extracellular space.
+An imbalance in the electrolyte levels causes the cells to shrink or swell and burst.
 This can result in organ damage.

 - Regulation of muscle contractions including the heart: The nervous system to controls the muscle contractions.
-Nerve signals are generated when the sodium enter the cells while the potassium exit the cells.
-Both low and high potassium levels can affect nerve signals creating irregular heart rhythm (arrhythmia) that can be life threatening.
+Nerve signals are generated when sodium enters the cells while potassium exit the cells.
+Both low and high potassium levels can affect nerve signals creating irregular heart rhythm (arrhythmia) that can be life-threatening.
 The muscles of the gut are also affected when potassium levels are low, causing ballooning of the intestines.